seehuhn/mt19937/README.rst

      8, 1998, pages 3--30.

-The unit tests for the mt19937 package verify that the output of the Go implementation coincides with the output of the references implementation.
+The unit tests for the mt19937 package verify that the output of the Go implementation coincides with the output of the reference implementation.

 The mt19937 generator is slightly slower than the Go default PRNG.